 In practice, credits are attained when you complete study units that are part of the module or engage in projects in which the corresponding competence area is develop (see picture 2).
-Credits can also be gained through recognition of prior learning or demonstrations.
+Credits can also be gained through recognition of prior learning with accreditation, demonstration of prior learning or work-based learning, for example.